 What we would do is take a blanket and place it on the floor, and position four chairs with their backs facing inward on each corner.
 We would then take pillows and other materials to build fluffy walls, then use a larger blanket for a roof.

-Speaking of Christmas movies, host a Christmas movie marathon.
+Host a movie marathon.
 Many streaming services will offer Christmas movies for people of all ages to enjoy.
-Consider assigning each member of the house to present one movie to watch each day leading up to Christmas.
+Consider assigning each member of the house to present one movie to watch each day.

 Fun Outdoor Winter Activities to do